jfq3/RDP---Tutorials/xander_choosing_parameters.md

 The quality of the bloom filter can be evaluated by examining the false discovery rate reported on the next to last line of the output file `knn_bloom_stat.txt` found in the `knn` sub-directory of the data output directory. `knn` is the kmer size specified by the `K_SIZE` parameter (i.e. k45).
 * The false discovery rate should be less than 0.01 (1 %) and depends on the parameter `FILTER\_SIZE`.
-* If the false discovery rate is greater than 0.01, delete the `knn` directory and then re-run Xander build with a larger `FILTER_SIZE`.
+* If the false discovery rate is greater than 0.01, delete the bloom filter (`knn.bloom`) in the working directory and then re-run Xander build with a larger `FILTER_SIZE`.

 ---